R0GGER/NextDNS-DoH/README.md

 ## Troubleshooting

-### Firefox cannot open some sites on an IPv4-only WAN
+### Some sites do not open when NextDNS DoH is on

-With NextDNS DoH on, Firefox may show **Unable to connect** for some sites (often Cloudflare) even though the domain is not blocked in the [NextDNS logs](https://my.nextdns.io).
-Turning NextDNS off and restarting Firefox makes those sites work again.
+**Symptom:** with NextDNS DoH on, a browser shows **Unable to connect** for some sites (often Cloudflare-hosted), even though the [NextDNS logs](https://my.nextdns.io) show the domain was not blocked.
+Turning NextDNS off makes those sites work again.

-On an IPv4-only WAN, Windows DoH still returns HTTPS records with IPv6 hints.
-Firefox then tries those addresses first and fails to connect.

-In Firefox, open `about:config` and set:
+**Cause:** your internet connection has no working IPv6, but DoH still returns IPv6 addresses for those sites.
+The browser tries IPv6 first and the connection times out instead of falling back to IPv4.

+**Fix 1 — turn off IPv6 on the network adapter (recommended).** This fixes it for every browser and app at once.
+Open **Control Panel → Network and Sharing Center → Change adapter settings**, right-click your Wi-Fi or Ethernet adapter, choose **Properties**, clear the checkbox for **Internet Protocol Version 6 (TCP/IPv6)**, and click **OK**.
+Do this for each adapter you actually use.
+Only do this if your provider does not give you IPv6; if it does, leave it enabled.

+**Fix 2 — Firefox only.** If you would rather not change the adapter, open `about:config` in Firefox and set both preferences below, then restart Firefox.
+This only affects Firefox; other browsers keep the problem.

 | Preference | Value |
 | --- | --- |
 | `network.dns.native_https_query` | `false` |
 | `network.dns.disableIPv6` | `true` |

-Restart Firefox after changing these values.

 ## Uninstall